 Below are some overview thoughts & observations as well as a run down of what popped to mind as being new.
-Be sure to check out the daily reports for more thoughts/observations from that particular day as I roamed the parks and resorts.

 - This trip marked my 30th trip to Walt Disney World starting with my first back in 1981.
 I have managed to stay at 17 Disney Resorts.

 - This trip was my first to the Boardwalk Resort.
 The Boardwalk Resort was nice.
 I am not sure what it is but it just does not have the same feel to it as the Yacht and Beach Clubs or some of the other Deluxe Resorts.
 It feels more laid back to me and less formal.
 I think the huge positive to the Boardwalk is its relatively small size in terms of number of rooms and its location.
 I never found the bus to be over crowded and even with all the activity at the Boardwalk a few steps away the rooms always seemed quiet.